yukingx/nnarch.github.io/index.md

 # Importance Notification
 ### Starting in September 2024, I began my research as an Assistant Professor at Sungshin Women's University.
 The SAIL (Scalable Artificial Intelligence Lab) website will be launched soon.
-Please contact me at yhmoon@sswu.ac.kr.
+Please contact me at yhmoon_@_sungshin_ac_kr.

 <!---
 ## Deep Neural Optimization Lab